Translating between implicit and explicit versions of proof

 pair, that is, the new certificate that checks the formula and is not part of

 the example definition.
-The predicate test_elab
+The predicate test_elab performs this variation on

 checking.

-In addition to the modules above, resolution-elab
+In addition to the modules above, resolution-elab has been prepared to

 encapsulate all operations related to the manipulation of resolution proofs.
 It